 Who it's suitable for: Residential services, support houses and drug treatment units are for people who are finding it hard to manage alcohol or drug use in their daily lives.

 Please note: Services won’t be able to help you if you contact them while you are intoxicated.

 In crisis?
 If you are really sick, or concerned about someone’s condition call 111, ask for an ambulance.

 Residential services provide a live-in situation.
 The location of facilities is discreet and your privacy is respected.

 Who it’s suitable for: For people who have been trying to get off alcohol and or drugs for a long time but don’t feel there are other options left to try.
 You are also willing to live with others who are recovering from alcohol or drug addictions.

 What to expect: Live-in services are available for a set period of time.
 There is provision of ongoing high-level support services.
-Read more about residential treatment centres and watch a video about how it supports your recovery – Drug Help website
+Read more about residential treatment centres and watch a video about how it supports your recovery on the Drug Help website.